pyyush/VoiceID/README.md

 </figure>

 ### Dataset:
 In this project, we are introducing a new limited vocabulary spoken commands dataset which we named 'PS60k'.
 PS60k has total 60K utterances of 'Hey Siri' and 'Hey Portal' combined.
 We recorded 60 speakers, 20 from each nationality - China, India and the United States of America.
 Each speaker speaks 20 different utterences (10 Hey Siri utterances, 10 Hey Portal utterances).
-Theese total 1200 original recordings are merged with 10 different types of noises at 5 SNR (-5, 0, 10, 15, 25) levels.
+These total 1200 original recordings are merged with 10 different types of noises at 5 SNR (-5, 0, 10, 15, 25) levels.
 PS60k dataset is available on request.
 To request to the dataset please contact Piyush Vyas at pi.yush@icloud.com or Darshan Shinde at darshinde7802@gmail.com

 ### Code distribution:
 VoiceId repository has three python files.